PaimaStudios/tower-defense-backend/middleware/README.md

-# Catapult Middleware
+# Tower Defense Middleware

-The middleware for the Catapult game, which provides a simple API for any frontend to interact with the targeted backend.
+The middleware for the Tower Defense game, which provides a simple API for any frontend to interact with the targeted backend.

 ## Usage